trans4fun/The-Swift-Programming-Language/src/chapter3/06_Declarations.md

 Prefix operators declarations don’t specify a precedence level.
 Prefix operators are nonassociative.
 The following form declares a new postfix operator:

-	* operator postfix operator name {}
+> operator postfix `operator name`{}

 A postfix operator is a unary operator that is written immediately after its operand, such as the postfix increment operator (++) is in the expression i++.
 As with prefix operators, postfix operator declarations don’t specify a precedence level.
 Postfix operators are nonassociative.
 After declaring a new operator, you implement it by declaring a function that has the same name as the operator.
 To see an example of how to create and implement a new operator, see Custom Operators.

-GRAMMAR OF AN OPERATOR DECLARATION operator-declaration → prefix-operator-declaration­  postfix-operator-declaration­  infix-operator-declaration­ prefix-operator-declaration → operator­prefix­operator­{­}­ postfix-operator-declaration → operator­postfix­operator­{­}­
+>GRAMMAR OF AN OPERATOR DECLARATION
+>
+>operator-declaration → prefix-operator-declaration­  postfix-operator-declaration­  >infix-operator-declaration­
+>prefix-operator-declaration → operator ­prefix­ operator­{­}­
+>postfix-operator-declaration → operator ­postfix­ operator­{­}­
-infix-operator-declaration → operator­infix­operator­{­infix-operator-attributes­opt­}­
+>infix-operator-declaration → operator­infix­operator­{­infix-operator-attributes­opt­}­
-infix-operator-attributes → precedence-clause­opt­associativity-clause­opt­
+>infix-operator-attributes → precedence-clause­opt­associativity-clause­opt­
-precedence-clause → precedence­precedence-level­
+>precedence-clause → precedence­precedence-level­
-precedence-level → Digit 0 through 255
+>precedence-level → Digit 0 through 255
-associativity-clause → associativity­associativity­
+>associativity-clause → associativity­associativity­
-associativity → left­  right­  none­
+>associativity → left­  right­  none